CSIRO hydrocarbon sensor system underway onboard the research vessel.

 - several offices.

-They have surveyed over 7500 nautical miles of surface waters in the Gulf to date, gathering data on the extent of the oil spill.
+They surveyed over 7,500 nautical miles of surface waters in the Gulf, gathering data on the extent of the oil spill.

 The hydrocarbon sensor array system

 Developed by CSIRO's hydrocarbon sensors team, the hydrocarbon sensor array system enables rapid analysis of hydrocarbons in the water column.